pmoorey/articles/enriching-excel-files-with-python-pandas.md

 - Get the data from the IPv4 Address column
 - Loop over each IP address and call the web service to get the location
 - Store the locations in a list
-- Create a new column in the dataframe and assign the location values
+- Create a new column in the data frame and assign the location values
 - Save the data frame as a new file

 Here's the Python script, hopefully you can follow the comments to understand the flow.

+*excel-enrichment.py*
 ```
 import requests
 import pandas as pd